suhdanny/react-chat-application/README.md

 ## Messenger - Real Time Chat Application

 Messenger is a real-time chat application where you chat with anyone around the globe.

+Built with:
+- React (+ React Router, react-avatar, react-toggle-dark-mode)
-Built with React, Tailwind & DaisyUI and Firebase.
+- Tailwind & DaisyUI
+- Firebase

 ## Features